-If you’re like a lot of people, then you may be interested in a healthcare career but not interested in working through 8-10 years of schooling to get there.
+If you're like a lot of people, then you may be interested in a healthcare career but not interested in working through many years of schooling to get there.

-Here’s the good news: many fast-growing careers in the medical field today require 2-year associate degrees or less.
+Here's the good news: many fast-growing careers in the healthcare field today require little or no prior training.

 Careers like this still offer important responsibilities and rewarding work in the medical field for those who have a passion for helping people.

-One of these career tracks is medical administrative assistant.
-These positions are projected to grow 22% through 2026, according to the Bureau of Labor Statistics, and the positions give you an opportunity to interact with patients in a medical office or facility.
+One of these career tracks is medical secretaries and administrative assistants.
+These positions are projected to grow 8% through 2031, according to the Bureau of Labor Statistics, and the positions give you an opportunity to work for a healthcare facility or employer.1

 Read on to learn more about this option and see if it's the right career for you.